 "For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline."

 The fear you are feeling at 3am did not come from God.
 The spirit of power and a sound mind did.
-This is not a rebuke — it is a reminder of what is actually yours to claim.
+This is not a rebuke — it is a reminder of what is actually yours.
+You have been given something stronger than what woke you up.

 "When anxiety was great within me, your consolation brought me joy."